Aero-ComSci/final-project-burgers-and-fries/README.md

-Who is the program for?
+1) Who is the program for?

-What the program does, what does it automate?
+2) What the program does, what does it automate?
+      The program is there for ice - cream designing and it